Collegeville/CW20/WorkshopResources/Recordings/RecordingList.md

-# 2020 Collegeville Workshop on Sustainable Scientific Software Recordings
+# 2020 Collegeville Workshop on Scientific Software Recordings

 To edit this page, make a pull request for the [page source on GitHub](https://github.com/Collegeville/CW20/blob/master/WorkshopResources/Recordings/RecordingList.md).
 Add the PDF of your slides to the same folder.